open-component-model/ocm-k8s-toolkit/docs/adr/deployer.md

 the component constructor, and a `ResourceGraphDefinition`.
 In the example, all these components are stored in an OCM component version and transferred to an OCM repository.

+To deploy the application into a Kubernetes cluster, it is required to bootstrap the `ResourceGraphDefinition` by
+* deploying an `OCMRepository` that points to the OCM repository in which the component version is stored,
+* deploying a `Component` that points to the OCM component version in that OCM repository,
+* deploying a `Resource` that points to the `ResourceGraphDefinition` in the component version, and
+* deploying an `OCMDeployer` that points to the `Resource` and applies the `ResourceGraphDefinition` to the cluster.

+The manifests for that bootstrap cannot be shipped with the component version (as this would require another bootstrap).
+Accordingly, the bootstrap manifests must be provided in separately and the provider must know which component version and resources to use.

+As one can see, the `ResourceGraphDefinition` in the component version contains the image of the application itself.
+The reason for this, is to localise the image:

-Then, several resources for bootstrapping are deployed into the cluster, which refer to the created OCM component version, take the `ResourceGraphDefinition`, and apply that manifest.
-In comparison to the simple use case, this `ResourceGraphDefinition` contains the image of the application.
-The `resource.status.sourceReference` field is used to localise the image using FluxCDs `HelmRelease.spec.values` field since the location-reference of that image was adjusted while transferring the image to its new location using OCM.
-As a result, the image-reference in the Helm chart now points to the new location of the image.
+When an OCM resources get transferred to an OCM repository, the location-reference (if any) of the resource is adjusted to the new location.
+By creating a CR `Resource` for that OCM resource, the image reference is stored in the status of that `resource` (`resource.status.sourceReference`).
+This reference can be used to localise the image using FluxCDs `HelmRelease.spec.values` field.
+As a result, the image-reference in the Helm chart now points to the new location of that resource.

 The following manifests show an example of such a setup: